pkiraly/literaybibliography.eu/README.md

 # literaybibliography.eu
-A dashboard for ananylsing patterns of translations of the literaybibliography.eu
+A dashboard for analysing patterns of translations of the literaybibliography.eu